 Skip advert

 This technology gives engineers the chance to totally change the behaviour of the suspension actively, depending on the surface.
 On tarmac, the system will be able to stabilise the Defender OCTA under roll and pitch, while off-road the dampers can be slackened right off.
 Thanks to the lack of anti-roll bars, this ultimate Defender will also have increased wheel articulation, making it even more capable than the already impressive standard Defender model.

-Considering prices for the existing V8-powered Defender start from over £100,000, we expect the Land Rover Defender OCTA will attract a price tag much closer to the £160,000 Mercedes charges for its high performance G 63 version of the G-Class.
+Considering prices for the existing V8-powered Defender start from over £100,000, we expect the Land Rover Defender OCTA will attract a price tag much closer to the £160,000 Mercedes charges for its high-performance G 63 version of the G-Class.

-Click here for our list of the fastest SUVs in the world...
+Now check out the fastest SUVs in the world...

+Skip advert